tchanda90/data-mining/README.md

 # One more thing: Learn how to read set notation.
 Some questions in the exam might be formed using set notation (like in the slides) instead of being given in English, so watch a youtube video on how to read set notation or something.
 Also, feel free to email me with questions.
 I know I skipped describing the itemset lattice thing, so if you don't understand it, just email me and I'll tell you how to construct it.

+## There was a mistake in the lattice in this notebook https://github.com/tchanda90/data-mining/blob/master/notebooks/frequent_itemsets.ipynb The itemset abde was marked as I (pruned because it doesn't meet minimum support count), but it should have been marked P (pruned because a subset is infrequent).
+Fixed now.

-## Download this notebook to generate your own cluster heatmaps https://github.com/tchanda90/data-mining/blob/master/notebooks/cluster_heatmaps_and_validation.ipynb
+## Download this notebook to generate cluster heatmaps https://github.com/tchanda90/data-mining/blob/master/notebooks/cluster_heatmaps_and_validation.ipynb

 ## Uploaded iso accuracy lines https://github.com/tchanda90/data-mining/blob/master/notebooks/iso_accuracy_lines.ipynb